-Mr. WILL CHAMPION (Drummer, Coldplay): I'd like to say, first of all, thank you and sorry to Sir Paul McCartney for blatantly recycling the "Sgt.
+WILL CHAMPION: I'd like to say, first of all, thank you and sorry to Sir Paul McCartney for blatantly recycling the "Sgt.
 Pepper" outfits.

 DEL BARCO: What Coldplay did not admit recycling was the song of the year.
 "Viva La Vida" is the subject of a copyright infringement lawsuit.

-Mr. CHRIS MARTIN (Lead Singer, Coldplay): (Singing) I used to rule the world, seas would rise when I gave the word.
+CHRIS MARTIN: (Singing) I used to rule the world, seas would rise when I gave the word.

 DEL BARCO: In December, guitarist Joe Satriani filed a suite in the federal court, alleging the band ripped off his 2004 instrumental "If I Could Fly."